langflow-ai/langflow/docs/docs/Workspace/workspace-api.md

 Send image files to the Langflow API for AI analysis.

 The default file limit is 100 MB.
 To configure this value, change the `LANGFLOW_MAX_FILE_SIZE_UPLOAD` environment variable.
-For more information, see [Supported variables](/environment-variables#supported-variables).
+For more information, see [Supported environment variables](/environment-variables#supported-variables).

-1. To send an image to your flow with the API, POST the image file to the `v1/files/upload/<flow-id>` endpoint of your flow.
+1. To send an image to your flow with the API, POST the image file to the `v1/files/upload/<YOUR-FLOW-ID>` endpoint of your flow.

 ```curl
 curl -X POST "http://127.0.0.1:7860/api/v1/files/upload/a430cc57-06bb-4c11-be39-d3d4de68d2c4" \